 Working with Cutshop

 Cutshop works with trade customers who require materials to be cut, edged or drilled.
-We can cut almost anything, including MDF, solid timber, plywood, acrylic and aluminium.
+We can cut almost anything, including MDF, solid timber, plywood, perspex and aluminium.
 Paul used Cutshop to cut, drill and edge the cabinetry components for his Forrest Hill client.

 “It was an easy process: I just phoned David from Cutshop, drew up a plan, which specified the sizes of individual units, and emailed it through.
 The components were delivered to my factory four days later.”

 Paul says that Cutshop enables him to put through two or three kitchens in the same time that it used to take for one.
 He also doesn’t need to stock as much board as he used to.